GWR 2301 Class: Preservation

 One locomotive, no. 2516 (built 1897), has survived into preservation.
 2516 is currently a static exhibit at Swindon Steam Railway Museum, with the tender displayed far behind; visitors consequently have a clear view into the driving cab (see pictures).

+In 2026 it was announced that a group called "The 2513 Dean Goods Locomotive Project" intend to build a working replica of a GWR 2301 Dean Goods.
+The locomotive chosen being classmate 2513.

 Models

 Three companies have released models of the Dean Goods class: